thejasaai-hub/YOLOv8-Based-Object-Tracking-and-Autonomous-Movement-Using-Raspberry-Pi/README.md

 Can be adapted for automated material handling or sorting.

 ## Limitations

-Lighting Conditions:
+1.**Lighting Conditions**:

 Performance depends on the quality of video input.

-Model Accuracy:
+2. **Model Accuracy**:

 Detection is as good as the training of the YOLO model.

-Hardware Requirements:
+3. **Hardware Requirement**s:

 Requires sufficient processing power for YOLOv8 inference.

-Future Enhancements
+## Future Enhancements

-Add real-time camera input instead of video file processing.
+- Add real-time camera input instead of video file processing.

-Integrate additional sensors for obstacle avoidance.
+- Integrate additional sensors for obstacle avoidance.

-Improve decision-making algorithms for smoother navigation.
+- Improve decision-making algorithms for smoother navigation.